brunoamaral/gregory-ai/README.md

 It's available at <http://localhost:3000/>

-The current website is also using some embeded dashboards whose keys are produced each time you run `build.py`.
+The current website also uses some embeded dashboards whose keys are produced each time you run `build.py`.
 An example can be found in the [MS Observatory Page](https://gregory-ms.com/observatory/)

 <img src="images/image-20220619200017849.png" alt="image-20220619200017849" style="zoom:33%;" />